xiaosu-zhu/McQuic/README.md

 ```bash
 sh -c "$(curl -fsSL https://raw.github.com/xiaosu-zhu/main/get-mcquic.sh)"
 ```
-Now you should in the conda env `mcquic`, if not, please activate it by `conda activate mcquic`.
+Now you should in the conda env `mcquic`.
+If not, please activate it by `conda activate mcquic`.

 * Compress images
 ```bash